AnotherBuildCorner/Relay_Switcher/README.md

 - One, for the jackless model a V3 utilizing probably 3 loops on a single panel with built in signal traces, and possibly breakaway functionality is likely.
 Attempting to wire the board interconnects resulted in a bit of a mess, one I'm not entirely happy with.
 - Two, The original implementations use a completely separate power/control and signal path, not even the grounds are linked.
 This appears to be an error, and a future revision may include a solderable ground linking pad.
 In testing this linkage reduced the noise to virtually 0
 - Three, the breakout board, while universal has a quirk.
 When used with the current V2 coms board, Power and ground on the 8 pins are not next to one another.
 Careful: This may fry some boards.
-- Four, some of the pins used on the ESP-32 were linked to serial output, so when those pins are actie, the serial monitor and control are disabled.
+- Four, some of the pins used on the ESP-32 were linked to serial output, so when those pins are active, the serial monitor and control are disabled.
 ## PCB's
 ### Main Driver Board
 ### V3
 The V3 Design implements some of the noted design problems from V2.
+Development has continued exclusively with the 3.5mm pitch model.
+As these are the parts I have on hand. and increasing the terminal block size appears to have little practical benefit.

  Instead of utilizing individual loop boards, there are now a pair of boards linked by a ribbon cable.
 As a set, these combined boards can support either 6 mono/stereo loops, or 5 mono/stero loops and a stereo input selector depending on relay configuration.